-3. Experience: Mortgage brokers have vast knowledge, tools and lending options at their disposal which they use to secure low rate mortgages.
-For those with poor credit history or low incomes, a mortgage broker may be the only recourse to getting a mortgage loan.
+3. Experience: Mortgage brokers have vast knowledge, tools, and lending options that they use to secure lower-rate mortgages.
+For those with a poor credit history or low income, a mortgage broker may be the only recourse to getting a mortgage loan.

-3. Access to non-broker Lenders: Some of the big banks run their own show with in-house staff (mortgage specialists or advisors).
-If they are not paying mortgage brokers a commission or “finders’ fee”, they have no incentive to check with these lenders or to recommend them.
+3. Access to non-broker Lenders: Some big banks run their own show with in-house staff (mortgage specialists or advisors).
+If they are not paying mortgage brokers a commission or “finders’ fee,” they have no incentive to check with these lenders or to recommend them.
 This essentially reduces the pool of lenders being consulted for the best rates.

 Pros of working directly with a Big Bank

-1. Familiarity: If you have an existing good relationship with a bank, you get the benefit of being familiar with bank staff and their processes, and may be offered special perks and competitive rates for being a loyal customer.
+1. Familiarity: If you have a good relationship with a bank, you get familiar with bank staff and their processes and may be offered special perks and competitive rates for being a loyal customer.
 As a longstanding client, you may have some negotiating power.

 2. Other Perks: Obtaining your mortgage direct from a bank opens other opportunities and perks that may not be available when negotiating through a mortgage broker.
-These include access to home equity line of credit (HELOC), bank paying for home appraisal, etc.
+These include access to a home equity line of credit (HELOC), and the bank may pay for a home appraisal, etc.

 3. Trustworthiness Factor: Some people feel more comfortable with the “brick and mortar” feel of a bank.
-Major banks are perceived to be “safe” and more accountable for their actions.
+Major banks are perceived as “safe” and more accountable for their actions.

 4. One-Stop Financial Shop: This is the convenience factor.
-It can be more convenient to have all your financial dealings – savings, chequing, investments, mortgage with the same financial institution.
-For this reason alone, some will rather just go directly to their bank to obtain a mortgage.
+It can be more convenient to have all your financial dealings – savings, chequing, investments, and mortgages with the same financial institution.
+For this reason, some will instead go directly to their bank to obtain a mortgage.

 Cons of the Big Bank

 1. Usually Higher Rates: Rates posted by the major banks are usually higher than the lowest rate available.
-If you are unable to negotiate a discount, you may be paying a few extra thousand dollars over the life of your mortgage.
+If you cannot negotiate a discount, you may be paying a lot more in interest fees (think several thousand dollars extra) over the life of your mortgage.

 2. Fewer Options: A bank loan officer will only consider their in-house products when offering you a rate.
 You lose out on the ability to compare rates across different lenders.

-3. Negotiation: The bank loan officer is not obliged to to offer you the best discount on their posted rate.
+3. Negotiation: The bank loan officer is not obliged to offer you the best discount on their posted rate.
 You have to work for it.
-They get paid commissions on their sales and the onus is on you to negotiate the best deal that you can get.
+They get paid commissions on their sales, and the onus is on you to negotiate the best deal you can get.

-4. Stricter Conditions for Approval: The major banks have stricter rules in place (for good reason) for approving mortgages.
-A mortgage shopper with poor credit history or low income may have better success working with a mortgage broker.
+4. Stricter Conditions for Approval: The big banks have stricter rules in place (for good reason) for approving mortgages.
+A mortgage shopper with a poor credit history or low income may have better success working with a mortgage broker.